 The cottage is not hard to find when you know the way.
 All you must do is walk North along the coast.
 When you reach the fork in the path, go right.
 Before long, you will see the cottage on top of a gentle hill.
 It probably sounds like a lot of walking to someone used to driving around in the city!
 I’ve always believed that the fresh air and the smell of the sea is the healthiest to breathe, it will do you good!

 Take your time in the village.
-Remember the colourful paint I told you about when you were young?
+Remember the colourful paint I told you about when you were little?
 You once painted me a picture of what you thought the houses looked like!
 I know you’ll love the shops along the pier.

 Give my love to your parents!